Typical offers require

-Graduates may apply for the Standard Course (A100) as an affiliated student to one of Lucy Cavendish, St Edmund’s or Wolfson Colleges with:
+Graduates may apply for the Standard Course (A100) as an affiliate student to one of Lucy Cavendish, St Edmund’s or Wolfson Colleges with:

 - a good Honours degree (II.1 or above, science subjects provide the most useful preparation)

 - passes at GCSE and AS/A Levels (or equivalent), as above

 Alternatively, UK and EU graduates from any discipline (who also satisfy the above, including A Level Chemistry, normally passed within seven years of entry) may apply to the accelerated Graduate Course in Medicine (A101).